- Main positions held:

 The first study of such problem, which is more formally called sep (for search engine persuasion) appeared back in 1997, with the article "Security of World Wide Web Search engines", that for the first time formally introduced the concept, and explained and classified the possible techniques and solutions.
 Amazingly enough, what looked like visionary science-fiction in 1997 (the same concept, and techniques like invisibility and so on) got realized years later, and is now common-place tech in a fluorishing market of utmost importance.

 - Semantic Web: the world's first semantic web system (Metalog, the next-generation system for querying and reasoning in the semantic web)

 - "Semantic Web" is nowadays a common word for a boosting field.
 Back in time (1998), however, this was just a cool word for few intimates, gathering with the inventor of the Web (Tim Berners-Lee) in front of a whiteboard at MIT.
-During those times, the need to pass from a visionary idea to practice emerged, and this lead to the development of Metalog, afaik the first truly semantic web system to be produced in history.
-Metalog allows querying and reasoning for the Semantic Web, and more than that: to do it in a way that people can find easy and natural.
+During those times, the need to pass from a visionary idea to practice emerged, and this lead to the development of Metalog, the first semantic web system to be produced in history.
+Metalog allowed querying and reasoning for the Semantic Web, and more than that: to do it in a way that people can find easy and natural, via a pseudo natural language interface.
 Again, what just seemed visionary at the time is now a boom, and the Semantic Web is nowadays a huge emerging area, with lot of applications and papers being developed, towards the original vision of a third-generation Web of Information.